Swival/calibra/docs.md/advanced.md

 ### Full mode (default)

 Runs every variant.
-If `max_variants` is set, it caps the list at the first N after alphabetical sort:
+If `max_variants` is set, it caps the list at the first N in Cartesian product order (determined by the order of entries in the config):

 ```toml
 [sampling]